parthi-jaganathan/golang-assignment/README.md

 List of available service endpoints and their functionality

-* Generate Sequence ID for getting password hash
+* Generate Sequence ID for a given password hash request
     - POST `/hash`
     - Payload format password={password}
     - ```curl -X POST -d "password=angryMonkey" http://localhost:8080/hash```
-    - The API returns an sequence Identifier
+    - The API returns an sequence ID
-    - The sequence Identifier can be used to retrieve the password Hash using the below endpoint
+    - The sequence ID can be used to retrieve the password hash using the below endpoint
     - Uses in memory map to track the sequence ID and password Hash
-* Retrieve has password using SequeceID
+* Retrieve password hash using Sequece ID from above endpoint
     - GET `/hash/{id}`
     - Use the sequence ID from the previous POST call to get the hash
     - ```curl -X GET http://localhost:8080/hash/2```